3 Minutes Read

 Enjoy Uganda from home

-If you make a stop at any bus station while travelling in the Uganda countryside, take care how fast you open your window because one of those Muchomo sticks gunning for your purchase may pork your eye or any of the other Ugandan snacks trying to get their way into your car.
+If you make a stop at any bus station while traveling in Uganda‘s countryside, take care how fast you open your window.
+One of those Muchomo sticks gunning for your purchase may pork your eye or any of the other Ugandan snacks trying to get their way into your car.

-Like for many open air roasted foods, it is this scrumptious aroma that keeps travelers sticking out their windows at the bus stop to savor Muchomo.
+Like many open-air roasted foods, it is this scrumptious aroma that keeps travelers sticking out their windows at the bus stop to savor the Muchomo aroma.

-These lip-smacking chips are found throughout most of Africa, and are ideal for long journeys or to stave off any between meals hunger pains.
+These lip-smacking chips are found throughout most of Africa and are ideal for long journey snacking or stave off any meal’s hunger pains.

-Although they look like bananas, plantains (also called boli in Nigeria) have the sweetness of a banana when ripe but are starchy like a potato.
-And when barbecued, the sweet savory taste will leave you begging for more and more and more!
+Although they look like bananas, plantains (also called Boli in Nigeria) have a banana’s sweetness when ripe but are starchy like a potato.
+And when barbecued, the sweet-savory taste will leave you begging for more and more and more!

-Have you tried a local treat or any of the exciting Ugandan snacks that gave your taste buds a buzz? share your experience in the comments bellow.
+Have you tried a local treat or any of the exciting Ugandan snacks that gave your taste buds a buzz?
+Share your experience in the comments below.